Forensic Psychology Expert Witnesses

 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.

 The below expert witness bios represent a small fraction of those Forensic Psychology experts known by Cahn Litigation Services.
-These bios are provided to give attorneys a sense of the Forensic Psychology landscape.
+These bios are provided to give lawyers a sense of the Forensic Psychology landscape.

 This expert is a Clinical Psychologist with additional training in Neuropsychiatry.
 This expert's private practice provides services in Forensic Psychology, focusing on psychological evaluations in criminal, civil, and family court cases for private attorneys and law firms.
 This expert has testified in both State and Federal Courts.
 This expert also provides psychotherapy, diagnostic reports and neuropsychological evaluations.
 This expert has made numerous presentations at academic conferences and despite a long experience in the field, has kept up with continuing education.